 Support sound State investments in education initiatives and programs that prepare students for college.
-Greater investment in higher education is crucial in giving students and families the tools and supports to make college a reality.
 In 2007, in partnership with the San Francisco Unified School District and San Francisco State University, the City launched SF Promise, an initiative that would guarantee all 6th grade students in the City's public schools a spot at San Francisco State University.
-SF Promise reinstates the concept of college access for all students.
-A college education means a more competitive workforce.
-Students who attend college are higher-earning and more productive, furthering their own economic health and the vitality of the City.